marowsky/MotorList/README.md

+If you want to try out the app first you can download it from the Play Store:

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/marowsky/MotorList/edit/master/README.md) to maintain and preview the content for your website in Markdown files.